-- NOT HOLDING AIR PRESSURE: pressurize tank then find either some window cleaner or soapy water and use a small trigger sprayer to spray the entire to part of the tank.
+- NOT HOLDING AIR PRESSURE: pressurize tank then find either some window cleaner or soapy water and use a small trigger sprayer to spray the entire top part of the tank.
 Spray the lid, safety relief valve, air inlet valve, and raised tank outlets.
 You should see bubbles or hear a hissing sound.
 Locate leak.
-If you see air leakage around the lid remove the lid and take off the large O-ring then turn it over and reinstall.
-Pressure check again.
-O-ring can get flattened out and get a shape that does not hold air, flipping puts a fresh side up against the top of the tank and creates a good seal again. - If you find either a safety relief valve or air inlet leaking call for a replacement. - If you see a leak around the 90-degree hose connector, tighten firmly with a 9/16" wrench.
-The fitting is a self-sealing flare type; they must be tight to hold air. - If the adapter under the 90-degree hose connector leaks, remove, clean off threads and reinstall using a liquid thread locker (blue will allow future servicing, red is permanent). - SPRAY GUN LEAKS: If your spray gun is allowing liquid to continue to flow you can service the gun by removing the pushpin and sliding the trigger forward and lifting off.
+If you see air leakage around the lid remove the lid and take off the large O-ring, then turn it over and reinstall.
+Pressure check again. - o If you find either a safety relief valve or air inlet leaking call for a replacement. - o If you see a leak around the 90-degree hose connector, tighten firmly with a 9/16" wrench.
+The fitting is a self-sealing flare type; they must be tight to hold air. - o If the adapter under the 90-degree hose connector leaks, remove, clean off threads and reinstall using a liquid thread locker (blue will allow future servicing, red is permanent). - SPRAY GUN LEAKS: If your spray gun is allowing liquid to continue to flow you can service the gun by removing the pushpin and sliding the trigger forward and lifting off.
 Using a 1⁄2" wrench unscrew the plastic nut and remove the internal (gray stem), spring and using a small point like a pen lift the black round Viton diaphragm.
 Sometimes you will find that a foreign object has made its way up the dip tube and lodged under the diaphragm.
-Clean the gun by flushing, or using compressed air and reassemble.
-This usually corrects any leaks. - SAFETY VALVE LEAKS: The safety valve can be removed and cleaned by twisting counter clockwise using the pull ring while it is seating in the closed position. - AIR INFLATOR VALVE: If the chrome tire valve leaks you can replace by using a 9/16" wrench and removing the chrome nut then pushing down to tire valve through the bottom of the lid.
-Replacement valves come with new cores and Viton grommet. - Tank leaks around base or seams.
+Clean the gun by flushing or using compressed air and reassemble. - SAFETY VALVE LEAKS: The safety valve can be removed and cleaned by twisting counterclockwise using the pull ring while it is seating in the closed position.
+You may also notice that the small o-ring could be missing.
+You could find one at a hardware store or call us for a replacement. - AIR INFLATOR VALVE: If the chrome tire valve leaks you can replace by using a 9/16" wrench and removing the chrome nut then pushing down to tire valve through the bottom of the lid.
+Replacement valves come with new cores and grommet. - Tank leaks around base or seams.
 Small pinhole usually is an indicator that the chemical being used is either acid based or a high oxidizer such as bleach.
-The tanks are not made for any such products and the use of such products can be hazardous to yourself or anyone in the area as it is possible for the metal to burst. - Rubber Bottom or Top Loose: We have been told that it is possible to re-glue these back on using either liquid nails or a good two part epoxy, Thorough cleaning of both the rubber and metal parts then rough up the surfaces with some 80 grit sandpaper which will help adhesion.
-Let glue set overnight.
-We do not perform this repair in-house.
+The tanks are not made for any such products and the use of such products can be hazardous to yourself or anyone in the area as it is possible for the metal to burst.